Raven of the Inner Palace: Light novel

 At Anime Expo 2022, Seven Seas Entertainment announced that they licensed the series for English publication.

 Anime

 On December 14, 2021, an anime adaptation was announced.
 It was later confirmed to be a television series produced by Bandai Namco Pictures and directed by Chizuru Miyawaki, with Satomi Ooshima overseeing the scripts, Shinji Takeuchi adapting Ayuko's character designs for animation, and Asami Tachibana composing the music.
-It aired from October 1 to December 24, 2022, on Tokyo MX, GYT, GTV, BS11, and KTV.
+It aired from October 1 to December 24, 2022, on Tokyo MX, GYT, GTV, BS11 and Kansai TV.
+Crunchyroll streamed the series, and have premiered an English dub starting on October 22, 2022.
+In Southeast Asia, Plus Media Networks Asia licensed the series and aired on Aniplus Asia.
 The opening theme song is "Mysterious" by Queen Bee, while the ending theme song is "Natsu no Yuki" (夏の雪) by Krage.
-Crunchyroll licensed the series, and have streamed an English dub starting on October 22, 2022.

 Reception

-Sales

-The series has over 1.2 million copies in circulation as of 2023.
+Raven of the Inner Palace was awarded the Grand Prize of the 22nd Sense of Gender Awards in 2022.
+The series had over 1.2 million copies in circulation by 2023.